Roy-lab/Arboretum2.0/README.txt

-The arboretum_v2.tgz archive includes one directory, named Arboretum, with the C++ code for the updated version of the Arboretum program.
+The .zip archive dowloadable from this repository includes one directory, named Arboretum, with the C++ code for the updated version of the Arboretum program.

 To compile the executable, type "make" in the arboretum directory.
 The executable will be named arboretum.
 The code should take not more than 1 minute to compile in my experience.